GSathish/eece211/a-Testing.md

 2. Write tests that exercise the specification.
 3. Write the actual code.
 Once your code passes the tests you wrote, you're done.

-The **specification** describes the input/output behavior of the function.
+The **specification** describes the input/output behaviour of the function.
 It gives the types of the parameters and any additional constraints on them (e.g. `sqrt`'s parameter must be nonnegative).
 It also gives the type of the return value and how the return value relates to the inputs.
 You've already seen and used specifications on your problem sets in this class.
 In code, the specification consists of the method signature and the comment above it that describes what it does.
 We'll have much more to say about specifications a few classes from now.

 Writing tests first is a good way to understand the specification.
 The specification can be buggy, too &mdash; incorrect, incomplete, ambiguous, missing corner cases.
 Trying to write tests can uncover these problems early, before you've wasted time writing an implementation of a buggy spec.